Lumar-ux/stage-rtbf-entreprise/README.md

 ## 📝 Project Context

-As part of my paid internship at RTBF, I contributed to the launch of the new version of the **Entreprise** website (“RTBF et vous”), replacing an outdated version.
+As part of my **paid internship at RTBF**, I contributed to the launch of the new version of the **Entreprise** website (“RTBF et vous”), replacing an outdated version.
 The goal was twofold:

 * **Modernize** the interface to align it with RTBF’s current brand identity.